 Tube Diameter: 1"

-With so much to consider in terms of finding the best rifle scope in 2016, it can be difficult to figure out which rifle optic is the best for your circumstances.
+With so much to consider in terms of finding the best rifle scope 2018, it can be difficult to figure out which rifle optic is the best for your circumstances.

-Hopefully as you look through our website, you will find the scope that you need based on our thorough reviewing process of each 2016 rifle scope
+Hopefully as you look through our website, check out all of our rifle scopes reviews, and you will find the best rifle scope that you need based on our thorough reviewing process.